bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Rook's Port
 - Hangings
   - Happens in more civilized cities, e.g. Whiteridge, Glenrock, & Aerilon

+## Assassinating a nice professor in Whiteridge

-- Argent not a scroll depicting
+- Argent got a scroll depicting
   - Event with world serpent
   - 3 races:
     - Lizardfolk